-- 1.To determine fineness of cement by dry sieving - 2.
+- 1. To determine fineness of cement by dry sieving - 2.
 To determine the normal consistency of a given sample of cement. - 3.
-To determine the initial and final setting time of a given sample of cement. - 4.To determine bulking of aggregate. - 5.
+To determine the initial and final setting time of a given sample of cement. - 4.
+To determine bulking of aggregate. - 5.
 To determine specific gravity of a given sample of fine aggregate. - 6.
-To determination of particle size distribution of coarse aggregates by sieving or screening - 7.
-To study the determination of Coarse Aggregate - 8.
-To determine the impact value coarse aggregates. - 9.To determine the relative consistency of freshly mixed concrete by the use of Slump Test. - 10.
-To determine the relative consistency of freshly mixed concrete by the use of Test - 11.
-The determination of consisten a Vee-Bee consistometer - 12.
-The test method covers determination of compressive strength of cubic concrete specimens - 13.
-This clause deals with the procedure for determining the flexural strength of moulded concrete flexure test specimens. - 14.
-To assess the likely concrete by using rebound hammer - 15.
-To determine Uniform flow conditions in Open Channel. - 16.
+To determine particle size distribution of coarse aggregates by sieving or screening - 7.
+To determine the impact value coarse aggregates. - 8.
+To determine the relative consistency of freshly mixed concrete by the use of Slump test. - 9.
+Determination of compressive strength of concrete specimens - 10.
+Determination of flexural strength of moulded concrete specimens. - 11.
+To assess the likely concrete by using rebound hammer - 12.
+To determine Uniform flow conditions in Open Channel. - 13.
 Analysis of specific energy and momentum principle in Hydraulic jump.